 A management strategy that suits the times

-For these reasons, I have based myself in Austria and am focusing on gathering information in this pioneering ski country.
-Furthermore, by building relationships with Kässle's headquarters and factory and the people who work there, I am now being asked for advice on ski manufacturing, including ski design, functionality, and lineup.
-Furthermore, I am now able to develop skis specifically for the Japanese market and make requests regarding the production line, which will likely be a major advantage in our future expansion into Japan.
+For these reasons, I myself have based myself in Austria and am focusing on gathering information in Austria, a leading country in skiing.
+In addition, by building relationships with Kessle's headquarters, factory, and the people who work there, I am now being asked for advice on ski manufacturing, including ski design, function, and lineup.
+Furthermore, I can now make requests regarding ski development and production lines for the Japanese market, which will likely be a significant advantage as we expand into Japan.

-On the Japanese side, Kässle's Japan base and service center is located in Yuzawa, Niigata Prefecture, where I spent my elementary and junior high school years.
-They are also slowly but surely making preparations, such as setting up a Kesle ski racing service, a test drive center where new models can be tried out throughout the season, signing contracts with brand ambassadors and influencers, etc. The name used to be "Kesle" in Japan, but as it was pronounced slightly differently in Austria, it was changed to "Kesle" when they returned to Japan.
+On the Japanese side, Kessle's Japanese base and service center is located in Yuzawa Town, Niigata Prefecture, where I spent my elementary and junior high school years.
+Furthermore, preparations are slowly but surely underway, including Kessleski's racing service, a test ride center where new models can be tried throughout the season, and contracts with brand ambassadors and influencers.
+Incidentally, the previous name in Japan was "Kessley," but since it was slightly different from the Austrian pronunciation, it has been changed to "Kessle" to coincide with the brand's return to Japan.

 By coincidence, I never expected that I would be reunited with Kössle at such a time, and that I would be able to restart my journey with Kössle, which was forced to end in 1998, and the challenges I left unfinished as an athlete, as the brand's director.
 I am grateful for this miraculous life, and first of all, I want to be myself and achieve solid results.
 In the future, I would like to go beyond the framework of ski sales and establish a sports culture like that found in Austria in Japan, while also revitalizing the local economy, working on initiatives that contribute to people's health and happiness, and handling products that contribute to these things